ChenshuXu/geohash-kvs/ajaxmap/README.md

 3. Then start the webpage.

    Use [VS code](https://code.visualstudio.com/), install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to run the webpage locally.
 Other development tools such as [WebStorm](https://www.jetbrains.com/webstorm/) also works.
+Currently it using CDN version of dependencies.
+If want to install locally, can use npm to install them.

    ![screen2](screen2.jpg)